Herne Road Cemetery

 All memorials, or memorial alterations, must be carried out by a NAMM or BRAMM registered stonemason.
 You can find a list of registered masons here:

-Your chosen stonemason will apply for a memorial permit from the Council Offices, and will usually help you fill out our paperwork, but the form MUST be signed by the holder of the Exclusive Right of Burial.
+Your chosen stonemason will apply for a memorial permit from us, and will usually help you fill out our paperwork, but the form MUST be signed by the holder of the Exclusive Right of Burial.
 Having been granted a permit your stonemason will then contact us and we will arrange for them to visit the cemetery to fit or alter your memorial.

 Can I erect any type or memorial?

 No. There are conditions relating to the size and type of memorial, and materials used.
-Further information may be found in the Cemetery Regulations or by contacting the Council Offices.
+Further information may be found in the Cemetery Regulations or by contacting the Cemeteries Officer.
 A permit will only be issued if the conditions are met.
+You can read the Cemetery Regulations in the section ‘Fees and Regulations’ at the top of this page.

 How much does it cost to obtain a memorial permit?

-A full list of the charges relating to memorials can be viewed here: Cemetery fees 2023-24
+A full list of the charges relating to memorials can be viewed in the section ‘Fees and Regulations’ at the top of this page.

 What exactly is an ‘Exclusive Right of Burial’?